RFSchade/Data_analyst_assignment/README.md

     - data_extraction.py: Extracts data from JSON files

 - __:page_facing_up: .gitignore__
+- __:page_facing_up: requirements.txt__

 ## How to use
-The modules listed in requirements.txt __(doesn't exist yet)__ should be installed before the python script is run.
+The modules listed in requirements.txt should be installed before the python script is run.
 The code is written for Python 3.11.1.

 __data_extraction.py__
 To extract data, run Master-script.py from the repository folder.